-Together, we call them the ARMU metrics.
+Together, we call them the ARMR metrics.
 (To see definitions, formulas, and target benchmarks for each, refer back to this blog post.)

 These metrics can tell you a lot about your ideal SMS cadence.
-When we looked at ARMU across all 7,000-plus Postscript customers, for example, we found that Subscriber LTV rises dramatically when brands move from 0 sends per subscriber per month to 5.
-Furthermore—and this is the really surprising part—the uptick in unsubscribe rate between those two milestones is miniscule.
+When we looked at ARMR across all 8,000-plus Postscript customers, for example, we found that Subscriber LTV rises dramatically when brands move from 0 sends per subscriber per month to 5.
+Furthermore—and this is the really surprising part—the decrease in retention rate between those two milestones is miniscule.

-Beyond the 5 messages per month benchmark, many brands continue to see very small unsubscribe rates—especially relative to the amount of revenue they generate for their sixth, seventh, and eighth messages.
-The bottom line is that sending more messages does not automatically mean you’ll see an increase in unsubscribes.
+Beyond the 5 messages per month benchmark, many brands continue to see great retention rates—especially relative to the amount of revenue they generate for their sixth, seventh, and eighth messages.
+The bottom line is that sending more messages does not automatically mean you’ll see more subscribers churn out of your list.

 With all of that in mind, here’s how to find your Goldilocks zone of sending:

 Increase sends until each subscriber is receiving 5 messages per month.